rubyandcoffee/reading_list/README.md

 # Project Name

-A Ruby on Rails application for [describe your application's purpose, e.g., "managing a library of books", "tracking personal expenses", etc.].
+A Ruby on Rails application for managing your library and tracking your reading goals.

 ## Table of Contents